 Note 2 - Accounting standards that have been issued but have not yet been adopted

-The Code for 2014/2015 has introduced several changes in accounting policies which are required from 1st April 2014.
+The Code for 2015/2016 has introduced several changes in accounting policies which are required from 1st April 2015.
+These are outlined below but are not expected to have a material impact on the Authority's Financial Statements.